 When we are done with network configuration, we can start the experiment with Experiment Execute from the menubar.
 We can now check that the roadwarrior can ping both networks (192.168.1.0/24, 192.168.2.0/24) and additionally, that the network 192.168.1.0/24 does not have an access to the roadwarrior, but it has access to the 192.168.2.0/24 network.

-The Physical interface tool from the toolbox provides the possibility to attach a physical interface to a virtual node.
+The External interface tool from the toolbox provides the possibility to attach a physical interface to a virtual node.
 This way the virtual network is able to communicate with nodes from the external network.

 Check that roadwarrior-router has a properly configured IP address on the network interface connected to the physical interface.
 Additionally, check that routes which route packets between virtual network and the external network through the physical interface exist in both the external network and in the virtual network (on roadwarrior-router).